dc232/Google_test_task/README.md

 According to google a possible archetechture is
 ![bastion 1](https://user-images.githubusercontent.com/11795947/38029024-9dbff400-328c-11e8-8d6d-8807d0635002.png)
-but the picture makes no reference as to how to integrate a load balancer
+But the picture makes no reference as to how to integrate a load balancer

 Interestingly also according to Google
 You can provision instances in your network to act as trusted relays for inbound connections (bastion hosts) or network egress (NAT Gateways)